-Whether you’re casually browsing or currently trapped in the midst of a bidding war, no matter what stage of the home-buying or home-selling process you’re in, there will always be things you wished you had known beforehand.
+Whether you’re casually browsing or currently trapped amid a bidding war, no matter what stage of the home-buying or home-selling process you’re in, there will always be things you wish you had known beforehand.
 For any homeowner, the post-stress of buying or selling real estate comes down to the should haves, could haves, and would halves.
 Could I have put in a lower bid?
 Should I have considered other brokers?
 Wonder no more.

 If you’ve ever wanted to get inside the mind of a real estate agent, now is your chance.
 From the do’s and don’ts of selling to how to negotiate like a pro, to what to know before you browse, we took some of your most pressing housing questions to the experts at Manhattan-based real estate firm Warburg Realty.
 Read on for everything they want you to know.

 Stage Your Home, Just Do It